-This handout will hopefully serve as a guide for those pursuing a music degree, as there are so many students who are applying for music colleges and are left with no clue how to proceed.
+This blog will hopefully serve as a guide for those pursuing a music degree, as there are so many students who are applying for music colleges and are left with no clue how to proceed.
 Let it be known that these are my opinions, and everyone has a right to make the choices in the way he/she deems fit.

 Some of you know I have been doing research on the topic of violinists pursuing the orchestral degree.
 Part of this research was looking at 100 music schools across the nation, specifically in regards to orchestral training for the violinist.
 However, as I have gone about my research, I realized that in a much more general sense students are not always aware of the important aspects to look for in a college, questions to ask, and what to be assertive about, regardless of their instrument.